sys4-fr/morefarming/README.md

 - WARNING: If farming_redo or farming_plus is loaded then maidroid_core will not load due to incompatibility.

 LICENCES:
-- Code: GPLv3
+- Code & Textures: GPLv3
 - Code of maidroid_core_morefarming.lua: GPLv2.1+
-- Textures: WTFPL v2